Techtonica/curriculum/git/github-storage.md

 1. [Use this README.md template to get started.](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) (Sometimes it takes few reloads to get the page to load)
    - At this point, if you don't have something for a topic like "Tests", just leave it out.
    - Make sure to add a screenshot right after your project description if you have something visual coded up.
-   - If you're not sure how to add a photo to a markdown file, check out this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+   - If you're not sure how to add a photo to a Markdown file, check out this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Common Mistakes / Misconceptions